SteeltoeOSS/Documentation/docs/management/health.md

 }
 ```

->NOTE: When you use any of the Steeltoe Connectors in your application, we automatically add the corresponding health contributors to the service container.
+>When you use any of the Steeltoe Connectors in your application, we automatically add the corresponding health contributors to the service container.

 ## Steeltoe Health Contributors